-There are some hard and fast legal rules surrounding the making of a Will and this week in Keeping it Legal, we want to cover off on the execution requirements for Wills and your options during COVID-19.
+There are some hard and fast legal rules surrounding the making of a Will.
+We cover off on the execution requirements for Wills and your options during COVID-19.

 With social distancing, this might be a big ask but it is a requirement for a Will to be considered formal.
 Failure to execute your Will formally may mean your Executor has to apply to the Supreme Court to have your Will declared valid.
 It is always recommended that you prepare your Will in the correct way.